seattle-javascript-401d7/directives_intro/README.md

-Angular Directives that communicate with each other This app displays two Angular directives working together to allow you to mark tasks done
+Angular Directives that communicate with each other This app displays two Angular directives working together to allow you to change a list.

 How to Run